 4. Those who have a great interest in providing health care in local communities, and especially to contribute to improving health care in Shiga Prefecture.

 5. Those who will persevere to contribute to medical and health care research throughout their lives.

-To select individuals in accordance with the qualifications listed above, we conduct the General Admission Exam, which offers special admission for health care in Shiga; the Recommendation-based Admission Exam, which provides special entry for Shiga Prefecture residents; and the Transfer Admission Test for students in the 2nd Semester of their 2nd Year, which provides special entry for residents of neighboring regions.
+To select individuals in accordance with the qualifications listed above, we conduct the General Admission Exam, which offers special admission for health care in Shiga; the Recommendation-based Admission Exam, which provides special entry for Shiga Prefecture residents; and the Transfer Admission Test for students of their 2nd Year, which provides special entry for residents of neighboring regions.

 We seek students who will work to contribute passionately to health care in Shiga Prefecture through the special admissions policies for students residing in Shiga Prefecture and for residents of neighboring regions.

 1. General Admission Exam (First Term)

 Student selection will be made based on the combined results of the General Admission Exam which follows: the Common Test for University Admissions, the Individual Academic Performance Test, the interview, group task work, and the achievement report from their high school.
 The Common Test for University Admissions assesses fundamental academic ability while the Individual Academic Test evaluates the students' ability to apply knowledge to actual problems, their breadth and depth of understanding of the natural sciences, reading comprehension, and language skills through test subjects in mathematics, science, and foreign language ability (English).
 Finally, the interview, group task work and the achievement report assess passion, the ability to work in harmony with others, ethical standards and communication skills.